LimeChain/etherlime/doc/developer-documentation/migration-to-new-version.md

 npm i -g etherlime
 ```

-This command in v2.0 will install **only** the etherlime CLI commands library.
+This command in v2.0 will install **only** the etherlime CLI - (command line interface) library.
 You can use all the [CLI](https://app.gitbook.com/@etherlime/s/etherlime/developer-documentation/etherlime-cli) commands.

 #### Installing the LIB: